 It says Playing but I don't hear anything?

 The first thing to check is if you can hear other sounds on your computer.
 If not, please check your volume levels and speaker connections.
 If you can hear other sounds, please check that Silverlight is installed and enabled.

-On Chrome, enter this url in his Chrome browser "chrome://plugins/", scroll down the list of installed plugins, and make sure that Silverlight is Enabled and the checkbox “Always allowed” is checked as well.
+On Chrome version 41 or less, enter this url in his Chrome browser "chrome://plugins/", scroll down the list of installed plugins, and make sure that Silverlight is Enabled and the checkbox “Always allowed” is checked as well.

 On Firefox, go to Tools and then Add-Ons, make sure that Silverlight is set to Always Activate.

 Why is the radio broadcast ahead of the Internet stream?

 The Internet stream is usually delayed between 5 seconds and 220 seconds.
 This is due to regular Internet traffic delays.
 If you are experiencing a delay greater than 220 seconds, please fill out a Trouble Report and let us know the call letters of the station.